MitchTODO/GameDev/README.md

 These are useful for an object with collision that we want to be able to push around.

-1. Add the **icon** and the **CollisionShape2D** like in the previous steps.
+2. Add the **icon** and the **CollisionShape2D** like in the previous steps.

 <img src="./ReadMeAssets/physicBox1.png" alt="isolated" width="300"/>

-3. Next we’ll build a quick tower of boxes, but it’s kind of difficult to drag the boxes around.
+3. Next we’re going build a quick tower, but it’s kind of difficult to drag the boxes around.
+So first we'll need to take a step back.

 We’ll want to turn this into a scene we can make instances of.
 Right click the Crate in the scene hierarchy and click ***“Save Branch as Scene”***, then save.